MaxwellMuF/ML_project/README.md

 After loading the dataset, summarize it to understand its structure and contents:

-Structure: Check the data types and layout.

-    str(dataset)

 Summary Statistics: Get a quick statistical summary of numeric variables.

     summary(dataset)